mrfritzg/jobify/README.md

 This is simulated Job Tracking App called Jobify.
 You are able to:
-          1. Add Jobs
+Markup : 1.
+Add Jobs
          2. Edit Jobs
          3. View List of All Jobs and their status and type
          4. Delete Jobs
          5. Full CRUD functionaliity
          6. Register to create an account
          7. Login and manage your job search
          8. Manage your own account profile
          9. Free Demo of the site with a test user

 It is a MERN Full Stack Application app with React Router 6.4+, Vite, Node.js, React Query, Mongoose 7+, MongoDB, Cloudinary, Axios.